dylan-davidson/Core-Connect-4/Core.md

 FEN string for above board: <pre><code>2x1oo1/2x4/7/7/7/7/7 x</code></pre>

 ===Details on: int piecesInDirection(int row, int col, int dRow, int dCol) const===
 Note: piecesInDirection will return how many consecutive matching tokens there are, starting in position row and col and moving in the direction defined by the change in row (dRow) and the change in column (dCol).
-The token at location ![row]![col] is NOT counted.
+The token at location [row][col] is NOT counted.

 **Examples**
 Given the board: